LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

      - `<committees>`
        - Container for committees associated with the action.
 A `<committees>` element may include the following children:
           - `<item>`
             - Container for a committee associated with the action.
-An `<item>` element may include the following children:
+An `<item>` element is repeatable and may include the following children:
               - `<url>`
                 - A referrer URL to the committee or subcommittee item in the API.
 Documentation for the committee endpoint is available [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/CommitteeEndpoint.md).
               - `<systemCode>`